bcomnes/goref/README.md

 ## Go Packages and Modules

 Go has two concepts.
 Go packages are folders that contain one or more go files.
-A modules (starting with `vgo` and `go 1.11`) is a versioned collection of packages.
+A module (starting with `vgo` and `go 1.11`) is a versioned collection of packages.

 ### Basic Go Packaging